-When someone you love suffers from an addiction, it can ttear you apart.
+When someone you love suffers from an addiction, it can tear you apart.
 What’s more, the mere presence of the addiction completely removes your ability to communicate honestly.
-In marriage, it’s even worse.
-There are so many feelings involved, and the people you love have the power to hurt you more than anyone else in your life.
+Being married to an alcoholic spouse is even worse.
+There are so many feelings involved.
+And, the people you love have the power to hurt you more than anyone else in your life.

 It is very hard to believe that your spouse is no longer making an active choice to drink.
 However, when someone is an alcoholic, the choice to drink is no longer within their control, at least to some extent.

-According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), more than a third of U.S. adults who were dependent on alcohol are now in full recovery.
-So, recovery is possible as long as your spouse is willing, and that may eventually be the case, even if it isn’t right now.
+The National Institute on Alcohol Abuse and Alcoholism (NIAAA), more than a third of U.S. adults who were dependent on alcohol are now in full recovery.
+So, recovery is possible as long as your spouse is willing.
+Further, that may eventually be the case, even if it isn’t right now.

 2. Don’t become angry

 Remember, a good temper is much more likely to have a positive effect on your spouse in the long run.
-What you really want to accomplish is recovery from the disease of alcoholism, and maintaining a positive attitude—even if you eventually have to leave your spouse, for one reason or another—is the best way to achieve that.
+What you really want to accomplish is recovery from the disease of alcoholism.
+Maintaining a positive attitude, even if you eventually have to leave your spouse, is the best way to achieve that.

 3. Focus on yourself